Is your well running dry? You might have pressure switch problems.

 Over 34 million Americans rely on a well for access to water.
 Well owners know the importance of identifying and resolving issues themselves when possible.

-Below, we’re taking a look at seven common well pump pressure switch problems.
+Below, we’re taking a look at how a pressure switch functions, simple troubleshooting tips, and nine common well pump pressure switch problems.

 Switch Won’t Turn On

 If your switch won’t turn on, this could be a sign your tank pressure is above your switch’s cut-in pressure.
 Try running some water elsewhere in the building to reduce pressure below the cut-in level.

 You can also try gently tapping on the pressure gauge, the switch, and the tank.

 Switch Won’t Turn Off